Tangram-Vision/Bolster/README.md

 # bolster upload
 ###############

-# Uploads myfile1 as a new dataset.
+# Uploads myfile1 as a new dataset for the "robot-1" device.
-bolster upload myfile1
+bolster upload robot-1 myfile1

-# Uploads myfile1, myfile2, and myfile3 as a new dataset for robot-1
+# Uploads myfile1, myfile2, and myfile3 as a new dataset for the "drone-A12"
+# device.
-bolster upload robot-1 myfile1 myfile2 myfile3
+bolster upload drone-A12 myfile1 myfile2 myfile3

-# Uploads all files in myfolder1 and myfile4 as a new dataset.
+# Uploads all files in myfolder1 and myfile4 as a new dataset for "johnny-5"
+# device.
-bolster upload myfolder1 myfolder2/myfile4
+bolster upload johnny-5 myfolder1 myfolder2/myfile4

 ###############
 # bolster download